retropopulator/PopCAM/README.md

 This command line tool converts Eagle brd files into pick and place gcode files for the [RetroPopulator](http://hackaday.io/project/1605) pick and place retrofit.

-Note: PopCAM currently only supports OSX and Linux.
+Note: PopCAM currently only supports OSX and Linux at the moment.
 It should be possible to install PopCAM on Windows however I haven't tried it yet.

 ## Installation (OSX and Linux)